AJ8GH/h-appy-server/README.md

 ## An app to remind you of fun things to do that make you happy, by HappyHaddock

+This is the server side repo for the app - the client side repo can be found at [https://github.com/peter-james-allen/h-appy-client](https://github.com/peter-james-allen/h-appy-client).

+The full README for the app is in that repo - click [here](https://github.com/peter-james-allen/h-appy-client/blob/main/README.md) to see it.

+This server is hosted publicly on heroku.
+Try [https://happy-haddocks.herokuapp.com/activities](https://happy-haddocks.herokuapp.com/activities) to see the API in action!

+Below is our initial planning documentation from the very beginning of the project.

 ---

 ## Planning